ETHMOID BONE ANATOMY

 • Functions:

-• Supports nasal structure
+• Supports your nasal structure

 ETHMOIDAL LABYRINTH